 Cross Country teams, families, and experienced hikers flock to Carbon Canyon but there is so much more to see here.
 The park features a man made lake, fishing platforms, multiple play areas, paved walking paths, a nature trail, courts and fields for sports, and picnic areas.
 Carbon Canyon also backs into Chino Hills State Park to the east.

-The park features free parking, restrooms, and places to roam freely.
+The park features plenty of parking, restrooms, and places to roam freely.
 In the fall and winter the park is open from 7am to 6pm, in the spring and summer the park is open from 7am to 9pm.
-Address: 4442 Carbon Canyon Road, Brea, CA 92823

 Olinda Oil Museum & Trail

 Address: 4025 Santa Fe Road, Brea, CA 92823

 Get to know more about the city’s history in oil at this 12-acre community park and trail.
 Here you’ll see the original Olinda Oil Well Number One, originally drilled in 1897 and still pumping.
 There’s also the former field office building that’s full of artifacts, a jackline pump, records vault, and assorted antique oil operation tools.
 Explore a 2-mile public loop trail for hiking.
 Enjoy panoramic views of surrounding Orange County while you retrace the steps of early oil pioneers in search of Black Gold.
 Interpretive signs are located along the trail.

 Brea City Hall and Park